National Awards: 'Rocketry...' is best feature, Allu Arjun, Alia and Kriti bag acting honours | Entertainment

 National Awards: 'Rocketry...' is best feature, Allu Arjun, Alia and Kriti bag acting honours

-In a hat tip to mainstream cinema in the north and the south, Hindi film Rocketry The Nambi Effect was named the best feature film in the National Awards for 2021 announced on Thursday while Allu Arjun, Alia Bhatt and Kriti Sanon won the top acting honours.Bollywood stars Bhatt and Sanon shared the best actress prize for their roles in Gangubai Kathiawadi and Mimi, respectively.
+In a hat tip to mainstream cinema in the north and the south, Hindi film Rocketry The Nambi Effect was named the best feature film at the 69th National Awards announced on Thursday while Allu Arjun, Alia Bhatt and Kriti Sanon won the top acting honours.Bollywood stars Bhatt and Sanon shared the best actress prize for their roles in Gangubai Kathiawadi and Mimi, respectively.

 - Country: